How Can I Cope with the Loss of a Loved One?

 Express your grief to friends

-When Lazarus, a friend of Jesus, fell sick and died, the community went to his sisters Martha and Mary “to comfort them” (John 11:19).
+When Lazarus fell sick and died, the community went to his sisters Martha and Mary “to comfort them” (John 11:19).
 Accept the service and listening ears of people around you who want to help.
 When you’re ready, it’s important that you share your loss, your pain, and your anger.
 Martha conveyed her frustration that Jesus had been away when Lazarus died.
 Jesus showed His love for her and wept with her.

 Ask questions and search for answers